 Triangle Habit Tracker Stamp – 100 Days Of Moods, Meditation and Yoga

 Using the Triangle Habit Tracker stamp, I created a ‘One Hundred Days Of…’ spread to track my moods, meditation and yoga practice.
 The Triangle Habit Tracker contains 100 little triangles so it is perfect for tracking over a 100 day period.
 This spread was quick and easy to create.
 I used the Triangle Habit Tracker stamp with VersaFine pigment ink.
 All four mini habit trackers were ready to go in just minutes!
 Although I chose to include only four triangle trackers on my spread, you will easily fit more if you would like to track more habits over 100 days.
-(The mandala I used to decorate this page is a Printable that can be downloaded from my Patreon site.)
+(The mandala I used to decorate this page is a printable that is available in my store.)

 Meditation And Yoga Triangle Tracker